osohq/oso/docs/content/python/new-roles/getting-started.md

 ### Assigning roles to users

 Now we've configured roles and setup our policy.
-Finally, we must assign users to roles.
+For users to have access, we must assign them to roles.

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/routes.py"